sunrise-choir/feedrick/README.md

 SUBCOMMANDS:
-    extract    Copy the feed for a single id into a separate file. help       Prints this message or the help of the given subcommand(s) view       View a flumedb offset log file
+    extract    Copy the feed for a single id into a separate file. help       Prints this message or the help of the given subcommand(s) sort       Copy all the feeds and sort by asserted time view       View a flumedb offset log file
 ```